pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 as its difficult to make bash properly reset its state[^globals] after errors or signals occur that cause nonlocal gotos via longjmp().

-As mentioned previously, pkgcraft currently parallelizes this process using a simplistic forked process pool that runs the entire workflow inside it.
+As mentioned previously, pkgcraft currently parallelizes metadata generation with a simplistic pool iterator using a forked process per package.
-Technically, only the sourcing and structure creation should required to run in a separate process so it could potentially be faster to use parallelized thread pools for validity and file serialization.
-However, I imagine the dominant runtime factor is bash sourcing so this shouldn't be significant for full regen runs, but could speed up fully up-to-date repo verifications.
+Technically, only sourcing is required to run in a separate process so it may be faster to use thread pools for validity, structure creation, and file serialization.
+However, the dominant runtime factor for full regen runs is bash sourcing so this shouldn't be significant, but could speed up repo verification.

 # Future metadata-related work